emar137/Python--Fundmentals-For-DevOps-/Day-3.md

 # Opening a file in write mode
 file = open('myfile.txt', 'w')
 ##
-#If the file already exists, it will be emptied (deleted) immediately.

-#Then anything you write() will be added from the beginning.

-#If the file does not exist, it will be created.
+##Then everything in the file will be deleted immediately — before you even call .write().
-#Use "w" mode only when you’re sure you want to replace the whole file.